ZachiNachshon/provisioner/docs-site/site/content/docs/latest/plugins/installers.md

 ## Overview

-The installers plugin is designed to install any type of software, package, or application quickly and easily in a one-liner command.

-Remove the hassle of going through multiple READMEs and/or documentation sites just to get the software installed.

-{{< callout info >}}
-**Important !** <br>
+The Installers plugin simplifies software installation with one-line commands, eliminating the need to navigate multiple documentation sources.
+It supports installing:

+- CLI tools with specific version targeting
+- K3s Kubernetes (server or agent)
+- System packages and utilities

-Installation can be performed either locally on the host machine or on a remote machine.
+Installation can be performed either locally or on remote machines via SSH.

-For local installations, an interactive flow will be initiated using a TUI (Terminal UI).
-To install on a remote machine without triggering the interactive flow, use the Remote-Only flags to provide the remote machine details.
-Environment variables (ENV VARs) are also supported for this purpose.
-{{< /callout >}}

-## Quickstart
+## Installation

 ```text
 # Interactive mode